mikeizbicki/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 Test Driven Development (TDD) is a [software development process](http://en.wikipedia.org/wiki/Software_development_process).
 Development processes are methodologies to write code in stages (or cycles).
 In general these methodologies are meant to help speed up development, minimize bugs, and keep code bases malleable.

-Even though there are many different approuches to development, I prefer TDD because its style is to keep code simple and robust.
+Even though there are many different approaches to development, I prefer TDD because its style is to keep code simple and robust.

 TDD's development cycle is simple: